astrargalar/tbase/README.md

 Well now we just have to start creating our own theme with the certainty that it will be a professional and perfectly optimized theme.
 It is advisable to upload the topic to github that from VSC is simple and hassle free.

-This is my base theme made from _s 'underscores' with sass, following the course of Jorge González Villanueva https://www.linkedin.com/learning/instructors/jorge-gonzalez-villanueva?trk=v2b_redirect_learning and adaptations made by myself.
-I think I have a robust and well built theme that can serve as the basis for any other adapting only the special characteristics of each one but with a skeleton that should not be touched.
-I have updated the gylp and json files to eliminate vulnerabilities and I have put the tools to the latest stable versions.
-Practically this is the work that will have to be done each time this topic is used.

 [![Build Status](https://travis-ci.org/Automattic/_s.svg?branch=master)](https://travis-ci.org/Automattic/_s)